vdesabou/kafka-docker-playground-docs/docs/reusables.md

   playground tcp-proxy [COMMAND] --help | -h

 == Commands ==
-  start                       💗 Start the TCP proxy and automatically replace connector config with zazkia hostname and port 49998 get-connections             🧲 Get Zazkia active TCP connections config and stats delay                       ⏲️ Add milliseconds delay to service response. break                       💔 Break sending the response to the client. close-connection            ❌ Close the Zazkia active TCP connections toggle-accept-connections   🙅‍♂️ Change whether new connections can be accepted toggle-reads-client         ✅ Change whether reading data from the client is enabled. toggle-reads-service        ✅ Change whether reading data from the service is enabled. toggle-writes-client        ✅ Change whether writing data to the client is enabled. toggle-writes-service       ✅ Change whether reading data to the service is enabled.
+  start                             💗 Start the TCP proxy and automatically replace connector config with zazkia hostname and port 49998 get-connections                   🧲 Get Zazkia active TCP connections config and stats delay                             ⏲️ Add milliseconds delay to service response. break                             💔 Break sending the response to the client. close-connection                  ❌ Close the Zazkia active TCP connections close-all-connection-with-error   🧹 Close all Zazkia TCP connections which are in error state (close all with error button in Zazkia UI) toggle-accept-connections         🙅‍♂️ Change whether new connections can be accepted toggle-reads-client               ✅ Change whether reading data from the client is enabled. toggle-reads-service              ✅ Change whether reading data from the service is enabled. toggle-writes-client              ✅ Change whether writing data to the client is enabled. toggle-writes-service             ✅ Change whether reading data to the service is enabled.
 ```

 ## 🌐 Using HTTPS proxy